Asv268/JS-Dev-Detective-proj/README.md

-# JS-Dev-Detective-proj
+# Dev-Detective-project
-A project made using HTML, CSS &amp; Javascript, to showcase GitHub profiles, leveraging the GitHub API for fetching user details.
+A web app utilizing HTML, CSS, and JavaScript to showcase GitHub profiles, leveraging the GitHub API for fetching user details.